1. What bothers you in your current job?

 You can implement CRM based on the basic functionalities.
 However, if you’d like to be up to date and you’re into modern tools and also you want CRM to support your custom actions, there are solutions that will help you with that.
 Live chats, automated fulfillment of data in offers, instant invoicing, tools to communicate with the coworkers.
 These are just some of the possibilities.
 Will they be helpful in your organization?
 It’s entirely up to you.

-- Product Marketing Manager at Craftware
+- Marketing Team Leader at Craftware

 Has 13 year experience in marketing, PR and communication.
 At the beginning of her career she worked in the public administrative sector, where she was in charge of promotional activities of government IT projects.
 For the last 5 years, she has been involved with a commercial sector, where she supports companies in digital marketing, content marketing activities and Public Relations.